redacid/consul/website/source/docs/platform/k8s/consul-enterprise.html.md

 You can use this Helm chart to deploy Consul Enterprise by following a few extra steps.

 Find the license file that you received in your welcome email.
-It should have the extension `.hclic`.
+It should have a `.hclic` extension.
 You will use the contents of this file to create a Kubernetes secret before installing the Helm chart.

-You can use the following commands to create the secret:
+You can use the following commands to create the secret with name `consul-ent-license` and key `key`:

 ```bash
 secret=$(cat 1931d1f4-bdfd-6881-f3f5-19349374841f.hclic)